Mask-GCG: Are All Tokens in Adversarial Suffixes Necessary for Jailbreak Attacks?: Experiments

-The robustness of these results across different model architectures and parameter scales validates our core hypothesis: redundant tokens exist in the adversarial suffix, and removing these low-impact tokens does not compromise attack effectiveness.
+The robustness of these results across different model architectures and parameter scales validates our core hypothesis: redundant tokens exist in adversarial suffixes, and removing low-impact tokens does not compromise attack effectiveness.